 These projects are developed under the direction of the course instructors and members of the sponsoring organization.
 The course has been offered yearly since its inception in 1987.

-Each year during the summer, the instructor solicits project proposals before classes begin the following fall.
-Proposals are very brief descriptions of ideas for projects provided by industry.
-Once classes begin, these proposals are given to the students, who submit preferences, which are then used by the instructors to select projects and form teams.
+Each year during the summer, the instructor solicits project proposals during the spring and creates a list of available projects before classes begin the following fall.
+Proposals are very brief descriptions of ideas for projects that are optionally accompanies by a short video description.
+Once classes begin, students are given access to these proposals, a "Project Fair" is held, and students submit their project preferences, which are then used by the instructors to select projects and form teams.

 There are a number of outcomes defined for the course.
 Upon completion of this class, students should possess: